qwx9/strangepg/README.md

 algorithm does, or it should be translated to the center of the screen, or the screen to the center of the graph.
 - Edges are ugly and are 1 pixel-wide lines, making them difficult to select.
 - Self-edges aren't drawn well.
-A `a+a+` edge will appear as a line inside the node, and a `a+a-` edge will be a dot at the end of the node (in read direction).
+An `a+a+` edge will appear as a line inside the node, and a `a+a-` edge will be a dot at the end of the node (in read direction).

 Less major bugs: